Internet Resources

 I'm often asked if I can �cure� children with Asperger's.
 I don't have �the cure�, no one does.
 There are many treatments that can help with specific symptoms.
 My only goal for writing this course is to help people understand why people with Asperger's are thinking what they are thinking with the hopes that understanding leads to patience and kindness.

-There are actually some benefits to this disorder.
-If you have it, you usually are very bright.
-In addition, having it makes you very resistant to peer pressure.
-You do not care what others want you to do if you do not want to do it.
+to peer pressure.
+You do not care what others want you to do if you do not

 I'd found my answer.
 I don't just feel different from the 'normal world'.
 I AM DIFFERENT.
 I AM AUTISTIC.
 My lifelong search for truth continues, but now with direction.